worktheclock/replit.github.io/tutorials/13-steganography.md

 Using this technique but extending it over an entire image (millions of pixels), we can hide a large amount of text data in any image.

-## Creating the project on Repl.it
+## Creating the project on Replit

 If you were serious about keeping your messages as secret as possible, you'd want to do all of these steps on an offline computer that you fully control.
-As a learning exercise though, we'll set the project up on [repl.it](https://repl.it).
+As a learning exercise though, we'll set the project up on [Replit](https://replit.com).
 Navigate to their site and sign up for an account if you don't have one.

 Create a new project, choosing "Python" as the language, and give your project a name.